-Allowing users, and clients to format their text without delving into code has long been on developers’ priority lists, but these days, providing this usability is far easier than it once was.
-Here are 10 text editors that are commonly used, and are worth a look in if its something you need for a project.
+Allowing users and clients to format their text without delving into code has long been on developers’ priority lists, but these days, providing this usability is far easier than it once was.
+Here are 10 of the best WYSIWYG HTML editors that are commonly used, and are worth a look if its something you need for a project.

-We will be updating this article throughout this week, but definitely check out editor’s choice..and watch it’s demo video.
-You were looking for top 10 list, where instead you just need the first one..
+We will be updating this article throughout this week, but definitely check out the editor’s choice…and watch it’s demo video.

 What Is The Best WYSIWYG HTML Editor in 2016?